Kingston (film)

 Kingston (also marketed as Kingston and the Cursed Sea) is a 2025 Indian Tamil-language fantasy horror adventure film directed by Kamal Prakash, in his directorial debut.
-It is produced by G. V. Prakash Kumar, who also enacts in the lead role, Bhavani Sre, Vipin Agnihotri and Umesh KR Bansal, under Parallel Universe Pictures and Zee Studios.
+It is produced by G. V. Prakash Kumar, who also enacts in the lead role, Bhavani Sre and Umesh KR Bansal, under Parallel Universe Pictures and Zee Studios.
 The cast also includes Divyabharathi, Elango Kumaravel, Sabumon Abdusamad and Chetan.

 The film was officially announced in October 2023 under the tentative title GV 25, as it is Prakash's 25th film in the lead role, and the official title was announced a few days later.
 Principal photography commenced the same month.
 The film has music composed by G. V. Prakash Kumar, cinematography handled by Gokul Benoy and editing by San Lokesh.

 Kingston was theatrically released on 7 March 2025 and received mixed reviews from critics.
-The film was a box office bomb.

 Plot

 Fishing is banned at the coast of Thoovathur, Thoothukudi district despite being a coastal hamlet whose main source of income is from fishing.
 Rumour has it that the sea is cursed and the fishermen who venture out into the waters never return.
 Kingston "King", one of the fisherfolks in the hamlet, is the handyman of Thomas, the kingpin of the smuggling trade of the region.
 Things get complicated when Kingston gets to know that he is being used to smuggle drugs instead of sea cucumbers, and decides to venture out into the haunted sea by himself, only to unearth dark secrets of the past.

 Kingston ventures out at sea by taking hostage of Thomas and his two men to reveal the truth to the people by catching the fish.
-During their journey they face sea full of skeletons and, later, they enter a foggy area and face the zombie-like dead.
+During their journey they face sea full of skeletons and later, they enter a foggy area and face the zombie-like dead.
 Kingston then decides to take Bose's coffin and bury it in the island to break the curse.

 Later, when Kingston tries to take the coffin, Thomas escapes and captures Kingston.
 He then reveals that Bose was innocent.
 It was Thomas' grandfather who was smuggling the gold.
 Thomas killed his grandfather for the gold but couldn't find it.
-Actually, it is the corpse of Thomas' grandfather Solomon in Bose's coffin.
+Actually, it is the corpse of Kings' grandfather Solomon in Bose's coffin.
 Thomas threatens Solomon's ghost to leave him or he will kill his grandson Kingston, but Solomon's ghost kills Thomas.

 Solomon's ghost tells Kingston to take the gold but to leave his friends to die.
 Kingston chooses his friends over the gold and takes the coffin out of the sea.
 Later, he and his friends bury Solomon's body due to which the curse is broken and fish return to the sea.
 Finally, people resume fishing as before.